Detailed Guide forGlaziers in San Diego County

 The job of Glazier may appeal to those who enjoy working independently and outdoors performing physical activities.
 Glazier occupations frequently involve practical, hands-on problems and solutions, working with details, and activities that involve little paperwork or working closely with others.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Glaziers in California is $54,479 annually, or $26.19 hourly.
-The median wage for Glaziers in San Diego County is $72,601 annually, or $34.90 hourly.
+The median wage in 2016 for Glaziers in California was $54,479 annually, or $26.19 hourly.
+The median wage for Glaziers in San Diego County was $72,601 annually, or $34.90 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Fringe benefits may include life and health insurance, holidays, vacations, and retirement plans.

 The demand for Glaziers depends on the demand for new housing in California – as residential construction begins to grow, so will jobs for Glaziers.
 The necessity for window repairs and a growing desire for energy efficient windows will affect the need for Glaziers in the coming years.
 In addition, more homeowners prefer rooms with more sunlight so are adding sunrooms and skylights to their homes.
 Demand for specialized safety glass and glass coated with protective laminates is growing in response to a higher need for security.

 Employment opportunities should be greatest in metropolitan areas, where most glazing contractors and glass shops are located.

 Projections of Employment